Arszilla/GPA-Calculator/README.md

 # GPA Calculator
 A small program that calculates your GPA.
-This calculator was based on Istanbul University's grading system where:
+This calculator is based on Istanbul University's grading system where:

 - AA: 4.0
 - BA: 3.5